-Cabrini's Counseling and Psychological Services office is available for walk-in emergencies daily, Monday through Friday, between noon and 1 p.m during the school year.
+Counseling and Psychological Services is available for walk-in emergencies Monday–Friday 12:00–1:00PM during the school year.

 Crises generally involve a situation where someone’s safety is at risk—a potential life‑or‑death situation.

 Suicidal or homicidal gestures or attempts are crisis situations.
-Persistent thoughts about death or specific ideas on ways to hurt one's self or others should be treated as a crisis situation.
+Persistent thoughts about death or specific ideas about ways to hurt one’s self or others should be treated as a crisis situation.

 If someone is suddenly acting very different from usual and doesn’t seem to be making any sense, this could be an emergency, and help should be sought immediately.